Costa Rica 5-day Wilderness First Responder (7 days all-inclusive)

 - WFR simulations while heading downstream and on side-hikes

-- Float through the spectacular 'Huacas' and 'Dos Montanas' canyons
+- Paddle and float through the spectacular 'Huacas' and 'Dos Montanas' canyons

 - Arrive at Finca Pacuarito, our home for the next two nights.

 - Written exam

 Day 7 (Saturday) - Return to San Jose

 - Return to San Jose via another beautiful drive through Braulio Carrillo National Park.
 Should arrive in San Jose by midday but it is better to plan transfers or flights out for the following day in case of delays.

 - Alternatively, from Finca Pacuarito (Eco-camp 2), you are closest to the Carribean beach towns of Cahuita, Puerto Viejo, and Manzanillo.
 October is also a mini-dry season on the Carribean side of the country.
 So, instead of San Jose, if you have time to travel, you can arrange transport to the coast by public bus, Interbus (shuttle service for travellers), taxi, or rental car. anytime to discuss your travel plans and explore options for before or after the course.